captn-nick/MSFS-Mod-Selector/README.md

 ## For Developers
 This project was built using the NetBeans IDE.
 JFrames and JPanels are created and edited with the IDE’s Swing editor.

+## Closing note
+This program will also be available for download through https://flightsim.to/.

 ## Happy Flying!